mikechamberlain/coding-standards/README.md

 - We follow a classic tiered architecture where the data flows Repo <=> Service <=> Controller <=> View Model / DTO.
 - Consider omitting the Service layer if it only serves as a trivial wrapper around the Repository.
 This reduces boilerplate and accelerates development.
 Introduce the service layer at a later date once it becomes necessary.
 (This is controversial.
 Let's try it and see how it goes.)
-- To isolate the client from changes to the Repository, the ViewModel / DTO layer must never be skipped (ie. do not serialize Repository objects directly to the client).
+- To isolate the client from changes to the Repository, and to prevent potentially sensitive fields from being inadvertently exposed, the ViewModel / DTO layer must never be skipped (ie. do not serialize Repository objects directly to the client).

 ## Parallelism